In Washington state, pharmacists are poised to start prescribing abortion drugs

 As a doctoral student in the mid-1970s, Downing was part of a growing push led by the Indian Health Service to use pharmacists to reach underserved communities.
 Concerned about the low immunization rates among Native Americans long neglected by the federal government, he helped Native activists in Seattle build the country's first urban tribal clinic.
 After graduating, he went to work with other tribes, serving as a pharmacist medical provider on reservations throughout the region.

-Those experiences opened Downing's eyes to the vast inequities in access to basic health services—and the untapped potential for pharmacists to help close that gap.
-In the early 1990s, he and a colleague, Jackie Gardner, a professor of epidemiology at UW, began training community pharmacists to administer flu shots and other vaccines, leading to the launch of the first formalized training program in 1994.
+Those experiences opened Downing's eyes to the vast inequities in access to basic health services — and the untapped potential for pharmacists to help close that gap.
+In the early 1990s, he and colleague Jackie Gardner, a professor of epidemiology at UW, began training community pharmacists to administer flu shots and other vaccines, leading to the launch of the first formalized training program in 1994.
 Today, pharmacists in all 50 states routinely administer vaccines.

 Emergency contraception is now over-the-counter, but having pharmacists prescribe it was an important step, says Elisa Wells, a co-founder of the abortion rights group Plan C, who helped start the project while working at PATH.
 "And for something like emergency contraception, where there's a clock ticking — and this is true for abortion as well — that convenience is crucial."